aregtech/areg-sdk/docs/DEVELOP.md

     <Location>areg/base/NEMemory.hpp</Location>
 </DataType>
 ```
-The example imports type `NEMemory::uAlign`, which is declared in `areg/base/NEMemory.hpp` header file and is streamable.
+The example imports type `NEMemory::uAlign`, which is declared in `areg/base/NEMemory.hpp` header file and it is streamable.

 #### Defined containers

-In the _DataTypeList_ section of Service Interface XML document the developers can declare new container types.
-The _DataType_ tag indicates type _DefinedType_ and the name of the type followed by _Description_.
-The _Container_ tag specifies the type of container and the _BaseTypeValue_ define the type of values stored in the container, which must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
-If the container is _HashMap_ in addition it has _BaseTypeKey_, which indicates the type of keys in the map and which must be possible to stream.
+In the `<DataTypeList>` section of the service interface XML document can be declared new types of standard containers.
+The `DataType` tag indicates type `DefinedType` and the name of new type.
+The `Container` tag specifies the type, the `BaseTypeValue` specifies the type of values and in case of _maps_ the `BaseTypeKey` specifies the type of keys.
+All types must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 *An example of defining new type of array:*
 ```xml